-Address: Rm 232005, 20F, Building B, Tower 2, No. 1 East Futong Avenue, Wangjing SOHO, Chaoyang District, Beijing, P. R. China
+Address: Rm 232005, 20F, Building B, Tower 2, No. 1 East Futong Avenue, Chaoyang District, Beijing, P. R. China a) According to Section 1 of the Agreement, Party B agrees to license the use right of key technologies of live video function (including but not limited to the following technologies) to Party A starting from the effective date of this supplemental agreement:

-An Exclusive Cooperation Agreement (the "Original Agreement") was concluded between Party A and Party B (the "Parties") on May 1, 2016.
-Based on amicable negotiations under the principles of equality, voluntariness, honesty and mutual benefits, the Parties agree on this Supplemental Agreement on the basis of the Original Agreement with respect to the matters during the period of cooperation in accordance with the Contract Law of the PRC and other relevant laws and regulations.
+An Exclusive Cooperation Agreement ("the Agreement") was concluded between Party A and Party B ("the Parties") on December 1, 2017.
+The Parties agree on this supplemental agreement in accordance with the Contract Law of the PRC and other relevant laws and regulations for mutual benefit.